duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

   smtp_password: <%= ENV["SMTP_PASSWORD"] %>
 ~~~

+If you receive error `SocketError: getaddrinfo: Name or service not known` than

 ## Sendgrid

 Sendgrid is simple to start on heroku.
 Just add new add-on free plan with